aandr26/AWS-SAP-C01-Study-Guide/docs/5_Compute/5c_Serverless/Serverless_Event-Driven_Architectures.md

-# Serverless and Event-Driven Archictectures
+# Serverless and Event-Driven Architectures

 * [Return to table of contents](../../../README.md)